Rise Above the Noise

 Scott was head of Hot AC and AC Promotion for more than a decade at A&M Records, later taking on the same role for Interscope and Geffen as well, when the labels merged.
 During his tenure, Emerson was instrumental in developing and executing successful campaigns for artists such as Sting, U2, Bryan Adams, Elton John, Janet Jackson, No Doubt, Sheryl Crow, One Republic, Snow Patrol, Fergie, Amy Grant, Blues Traveler, Smash Mouth and countless others.

-Following his tenure at A&M, Geffen and Interscope, Scott established Emerdood Promotion, an independent promotion and marketing company.
+Following his tenure at A&M, Geffen, and Interscope, Scott established Emerdood Promotion, an independent promotion, and marketing company.
 During his work at Emerdood, he developed the concept for what later became What’s In-Store Music in 2014: to create a platform for independent acts, not just those on major labels, to have in-store airplay.
 What’s In-Store Music promotes priority music from major labels on down to independent artists.
-Now, decision makers can choose from the very best music available, from signed and independent artists.less...
+Now, decision-makers can choose from the very best music available, from signed and independent artists.less...

-Skip Bishop is a veteran entertainment executive with a highly successful track record for leading music labels, entertainment corporations, marketing firms and broadcast chains with more than 35 years of experience.
+Skip Bishop is a veteran entertainment executive with a highly successful track record for leading music labels, entertainment corporations, marketing firms, and broadcast chains with more than 35 years of experience.
 Bishop has developed dynamic partnerships in both the traditional broadcast media and digital spaces.

 Bishop founded and served as President/CEO of WB Distributed HitShop Records, where he had oversight of all divisions including identifying new artists, finance, promotion, marketing and label operations.
-Bishop’s executive career began in 1981 as Vice President of Programming for Broadcast Properties, Inc. Bishop has also held executive positions with RCA Records, MCA Records and created his own independent music marketing and promotion firm, Bishop Bait and Tackle.
+Bishop’s executive career began in 1981 as Vice President of Programming for Broadcast Properties, Inc. Bishop has also held executive positions with RCA Records, and MCA Records and created his own independent music marketing and promotion firm, Bishop Bait and Tackle.

 In 2009, Bishop became the Senior Vice President of Promotion for Sony Music Nashville.